tomoyasuito/furima_28795/README.md

 ### Association

 - belongs_to :users
-- has_many :address, through: items
+- belongs_to :items
+- has_one :address